Sunshine Mine: Early history

-In approximately 1921 a group of businessmen and entrepreneurs from Yakima, Washington purchased a controlling interest in Sunshine Mining Company.
+In approximately 1921 a group of businessmen and entrepreneurs from Yakima purchased a controlling interest in Sunshine Mining Company.
 John Sawbridge became and/or remained the President of the company.
 The Yakima businessmen who joined the Board at this time were Albert E. "A.E."
-Larson (a successful businessman and entrepreneur), Alexander Miller (a civic leader and businessman) and Nathan P. "N.P."
-Hull (a prominent Yakima orchardist and businessman).
-Hull remained on the Board of Directors until his death in July 1929.
+Larson (a successful entrepreneur), Alexander Miller (also a civic leader), and Nathan P. "N.P."
+Hull (known for his successful orchards).
+Hull served on the Board of Directors until his death in July 1929.
 Three years after his death, in 1932, Hull's son Carroll M. Hull was named to the Board.
-Carroll Hull remained on the Board of Sunshine until February 1965.
+Carroll Hull served on the Board of Sunshine until February 1965.